tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/LP-Ins_AnacondaTerminal.md

     * How to delete a file

-    * How to open a texst file
+    * How to open a text file

     * How to output file contents to the screen